techhub20/AI_Projects/Resume-Analyser-project/README.md

-# Resume Analyzer - Full Stack Solution
+# Resume Analyzer - Full Stack Project

 This is a full-stack solution for the **Resume Analyzer** application.
 It includes three main projects: